andyrew/Christmas-Movie-Bingo/README.md

   <dt>Ice Skating</dt>
   <dd>Ice skating by anyone (can be extras or b-roll).</dd>
   <dt>Learned a Lesson</dt>
-  <dd>Someone proclaims that they’ve learned a lesson or changed their ways..</dd>
+  <dd>Someone proclaims that they’ve learned a lesson or changed their ways.</dd>
   <dt>Move to Hometown or Small Town</dt>
   <dd>Main character decides to move back home to be closer to family or move into the small town for a simpler or more authentic life.</dd>
   <dt>Meet at Restaurant or Cafe</dt>
   <dd>Two characters having conversation in a restaurant or cafe.</dd>
   <dt>Noticed Touch</dt>
-  <dd>wo characters touch and one, both, or a different character notices the touch in an obvious way, by looking at the touch, or smiling. </dd>
+  <dd>Two characters touch and one, both, or a different character notices the touch in an obvious way, by looking at the touch, or smiling. </dd>
   <dt>Playful Flirting</dt>
   <dd>Not simply flirting, but playfully flirting.
 For example throwing flour while baking, throwing tinsel while decorating, or throwing snow while outside.
 Usually involves throwing something.</dd>
   <dt>Playing in the Snow</dt>